How Long Should I Stay in Tulum?

 Expect to pay an even higher fare if you don’t negotiate a price before your ride.

 Taxis are generally considered safe in the Riviera Maya part of Mexico.
 However, there have been cases of taxi drivers physically assaulting individuals they believe to be Uber drivers, which clearly shows that some are willing to use violence.
-Personally, we have never felt unsafe in a taxi.
-That said, I could imagine a female solo traveler might feel more secure in an ADO bus or a private airport shuttle.
+Personally, we have never felt outright threatened in a taxi (although intimidated at times).
+That said, especially female solo travelers often feel more secure in an ADO bus or a private airport shuttle.

 You can easily book a taxi from Cancun to Tulum upon your arrival at the airport.
 There are taxi counters where you can arrange your ride.
 Even at the counter they can be quite pushy in our experience.
 You should also expect to haggle a bit (using the prices mentioned above as a general guideline).